Native vs. Invasive Plants: How to Identify, Compare & Restore Biodiversity

 Invasive plants crowding out garden space and damaging biodiversity

-Invasive Plants Spread uncontrollably and take over your garden space, crowding out native species and preventing them from supporting biodiversity
+Invasive plants spread uncontrollably and take over garden space, crowding out species that support local biodiversity.

 • Spread rapidly beyond intended planting areas